the-events-calendar/event-tickets/readme.txt

 == Changelog ==

+= [TBD] TBD =
+* Fix - Remove need for Platform Controls to verify webhook signatures in Stripe.
+[ET-1508]

+* Fix - Fixes multiple of the same ticket form being on the same page being out of sync.
+[GTRIA-729]

 = [5.5.4] 2022-11-09 =

 * Fix - Fixes multiple of the same ticket form being on the same page being out of sync.
 [GTRIA-729]